What does an Apple Watch do – Apple Watch features (2025)

 Apple Watch Series 9

 Apple Watch Series 9 has been rolled out in September, 2023.
-The Series 9 watch follows the same design as previous Apple Watches with two case sizes – 41mm and 45mm.
-One difference is that the Apple Watch Series 9 is available in pink alongside it’s standard color options, to match the iPhone 15 colors.
+The Series 9 watch follows the same design as previous models with two case sizes – 41mm and 45mm.
+One difference is that the Series 9 watch is available in pink alongside its standard color options, to match the iPhone 15 colors.

 Apple Watch Series 9 is more capable, intuitive, and faster.
 The advanced display system in Series 9 boosts the maximum brightness.
 The S9 chip enables a superbright display and a magical new way to quickly and easily interact with your Apple Watch without touching the screen.

-Advanced health, safety, and activity features provide powerful insights and help when you need it.
+Advanced features related to health, safety, and activity provide powerful insights and help when you need it.
 The digital crown and the buttons remain unchanged.
 Watch OS 10 powers the new Smartwatch Series 9.

 The Series 9 starts at $399.
-The price depends on the size of the watch and the price goes up if you decide you want a Cellular Apple Watch.
+The price range depends on the size of the watch and the price goes up if you decide you want a Cellular model.

 You may also like to read this related post: How to charge Apple Watch without Charger